 Quorum.
 A majority of all Members, including a majority in at least three (3) Classes, will constitute a quorum for all meetings of the membership as a whole, including for the election of Directors.
-A majority of the Members of a Class or subclass will constitute a quorum for all Class or subclass meetings.
+A majority of the Members of a Class will constitute a quorum for all Class meetings.
 Members participating through a designated Alternate Member Representative or through submission of an absentee ballot will be counted in determination of a quorum.
-Inactive Members, as defined in Section 5.7 of these Bylaws, will not be counted in determining a quorum at Member,Class or subclass meetings.
-A quorum, once established, will be deemed to continue for the balance of any Member, Class, or subclass meeting.
+Inactive Members, as defined in Section 5.7 of these Bylaws, will not be counted in determining a quorum at Member or Class meetings.
+A quorum, once established, will be deemed to continue for the balance of any Member or Class meeting.

 Alternate Member Representative or Absentee Voting.
-If a Member Representative cannot attend a meeting of the Membership or a Class meeting in person where Directors are being elected or amendments to these Bylaws are considered for approval, the Alternate Member Representative may attend and vote in place of the Member Representative.
+If a Member Representative cannot attend a meeting of the Members or a Class meeting in person where Directors are being elected or amendments to these Bylaws are considered for approval, the Alternate Member Representative may attend and vote in place of the Member Representative.
 Alternatively, the Member Representative or Alternate Member Representative, may cast an absentee ballot pursuant to procedures established by the Secretary.
 In the absence of both the Member Representative and the Alternate Member Representative, a Member may designate a Proxy pursuant to the procedures established by the Secretary.

 General Membership Meetings

-All business of the Members acting as a whole will be conducted at meetings called by advance notice to all WECC Members provided in accordance with Section 5.4.
-Unless stated otherwise in these Bylaws, decisions at all meetings of the Members, Classes, or subclasses will be by simple majority vote of the Members present or otherwise represented in accordance with these Bylaws, with each Member having one vote, unless other Bylaw provisions provide for the allocation of the Member’s vote.
+All business of the Members acting as a whole may be conducted at meetings called by advance notice to all WECC Members provided in accordance with Section 5.4.
+Unless stated otherwise in these Bylaws, decisions at all meetings of the Members or Classes will be by simple majority vote of the Members present or otherwise represented in accordance with these Bylaws, with each Member having one vote, unless other Bylaw provisions provide for the allocation of the Member’s vote.
 The chair of the Board will preside over all general membership meetings.

-Annual Member Meetings.
-WECC will hold an Annual Member Meeting at a time and place determined by the Board.
-At the Annual Member Meeting, and at other times as provided for in these Bylaws, in addition to such other actions the Members may take, the Members and Classes will elect Directors for vacant Director positions (as provided in Section 6.4.3).
+Annual Member Meeting.
+WECC, pursuant to Utah Code 16-6a-701(1) eliminates the requirement for an annual meeting of its members.

 Special Member Meetings.
 Members may hold special meetings whenever called by the Board.
 The Board will call special Member meetings whenever a majority of the Members of any Class request a special meeting or at such other times as it deems appropriate.
 The chair of the Board will preside over all special Member meetings.

-Member Class and Subclass Meetings
+Class Meetings

-An individual Class or subclass may hold a meeting for any purpose relevant to the interests of Class or subclass members.
-Such meetings will be initiated by request of one or more Class or subclass member(s), and agreement by at least fifty (50) percent of Class or subclass members.
+An individual Class may hold a meeting for any purpose relevant to the interests of Class members.
+Such meetings will be initiated by request of one or more Class member(s), and agreement by at least fifty (50) percent of Class members.

 Notice of Member Meetings

-Annual Member Meeting.
-The Secretary will provide at least thirty (30) days’ notice to all Members and the Board of the date, place and time of the Annual Member Meeting and an agenda of the business to be conducted at such meeting.

-Other Member Meetings.
+Member Meetings.
 The Secretary will provide notice of regularly scheduled and special meetings to the Members not less than ten (10) days before the meeting.

 Public Notice.
 Public notice of each meeting of the Members will be placed on WECC’s website at least ten (10) days before such meeting.